 January 8, 2020: The Coordinator of Creative Arts Therapies, Ann Marie Raddell, presented “Music Therapy Healing Through The Arts“.
 FAA has the wonderful program of Creative Arts Therapies to offer those in need.

 “Ann Marie gave a nice review of how the program has evolved from the start and how far they have come in reaching many, especially outside of Fine Arts as well.
 I liked her audience participation and her vocals as well.
 The whole thing was very educational.” – Women’s Committee Member

 As an independent auxiliary of The Fine Arts Association, the Women’s Committee has been an integral part of the organization since its beginning.
 The Women’s Committee was chartered as an auxiliary in 1969.

 Our mission is to support and promote The Fine Arts Association in the appreciation of the creative arts of music, dance, art and drama.
-We do this through special projects, programs, fundraising and donations of money, time and equipment.

 2019/20 Executive Committee and Chairs

 - President: Karen Pribula